directus/directus/.changeset/curvy-snails-grin.md

 '@directus/app': patch
 ---

-Only change items per page if necessary (otherwise triggers auto-save)
+Only change items per page in table if necessary (otherwise triggers auto-save)